 “It turns out the public hardly cares.”

 We didn’t get mad at these former players, however, as we knew that their “look at me” editorials were simply attempts to establish their bona fides as a broadcaster that would help them transition away from being identified solely as a former-player.
-Those that lasted through the sermon, without flipping the channel, probably didn’t hold it against the former players.
+Those who lasted through the sermon, without flipping the channel, probably didn’t hold it against the former players.
 They likely didn’t care one way or another.

 It also turns out, much to Mr. Cote’s surprise, that: